-Time instants will be represented by 'yyyy[mm[dd[hh]]][-clim]', where 'yyyy', 'mm', 'dd', 'hh' are integer year, month, day and hour respectively, and enough (and just enough) of the suffixes should be added to unambiguously resolve the interval between time-samples contained in the file or virtual file URL.
+Time instants and periods will be represented by 'yyyy[mm[dd[hh]]][-clim]', where 'yyyy', 'mm', 'dd', 'hh' are integer year, month, day and hour respectively, and enough (and just enough) of the suffixes should be added to unambiguously resolve the interval between timesamples contained in the file or virtual file URL.
 (For example, monthly mean data would include "mm", but not "dd" or "hh"; daily data would include "mmdd", but not "hh".)
-The optional "-clim" is appended when the file contains a climatology (e.g., a file with sampling frequency of "mo" with the time designation 196001-198912-clim) represents the monthly mean climatology (12 time values) computed for the period extending from 1/1960-12/1989).
-Note that the DRS does not explicitly indicate the calendar, but the calendar will be indicated by one of the attribute in each netCDF file.
+The optional "-clim" is appended when the file contains a climatology.
+For example, a file with sampling frequency of "mo" and the time designation 196001-198912-clim represents the monthly mean climatology (12 time values) computed for the period extending from 1/1960-12/1989.
+Note that the DRS does not explicitly specify the calendar type (e.g., Julian, Gregorian), but the calendar will be indicated by one of the attributes in each netCDF file.